oterrab/portfolio-projects/sql/supermarket/README.md

 ## Resume

 <br/>
 <p align="justify">I've decided to start my research by trying to find loose threads in the dataset.
-To do that, I've started by analyzing gender ratio in purchases acorss branches.
+To do that, I've started by analyzing gender ratio in purchases across branches.
 Interestingly, I've found that although gender ratio is roughly the same across all stores (50%), when you take a look closely at each branch, we see that in Naypyitaw (Branch B) there are almost 10% more Female costumers than in other branches.
 Other branches end up compensating for the gender ratio when we look at the big picture (<strong>Dashboard 1</strong>).</p>

 <br/><p align='center'><a href="https://public.tableau.com/app/profile/lucas3607/viz/Marketing1_wb/Marketing1">Link to Dashboard 1 on Tableau Public</a></p><br/>